New concentration inequalities for suprema of empirical processes: Complementary bounds

-where ${\Gamma}$ is the usual Gamma function. \end{theorem} Let us compare Theorem~\ref{theorem.Massart2} with Theorem~\ref{lemma.ConIn2.FirstCor}.
+Let us compare Theorem~\ref{theorem.Massart2} with Theorem~\ref{lemma.ConIn2.FirstCor}.
 On the one hand, the above result does not possess the flexibility of the factor $(1+\epsilon)$ and is a deviation inequality only.
 On the other hand, the term including the size of the envelope $M$ is independent of $p$ and has a different power of $n$ in the denominator compared to the corresponding term in Theorem~\ref{lemma.ConIn2.FirstCor}.
-Comparing these two terms in detail, we find that the bound of Theorem~\ref{theorem.Massart2} may be sharper than the corresponding bound in Theorem~\ref{theorem.Massart2} if $l\leq p < 2l$.\\
+Comparing these two terms in detail, we find that the bound of Theorem~\ref{lemma.ConIn2.FirstCor} may be sharper than the corresponding bound in Theorem~\ref{theorem.Massart2} if $l\leq p < 2l$.

 We finally give explicit deviation inequalities for $Z$ in the case of finitely many random vectors.
-For $p\geq 2$, explicit bounds are found immediately by replacing $\me Z$ in Theorem~\ref{lemma.ConIn2.FirstCor} or Theorem~\ref{theorem.Massart2} by the upper bound $\sqrt{\frac{8\log (2N)}{n}}M$ (see \cite{Duembgen09}).
+For $p\geq2$, explicit bounds are found immediately by replacing $\me Z$ in Theorem~\ref{lemma.ConIn2.FirstCor} or Theorem~\ref{theorem.Massart2} by the upper bound $\sqrt{\frac{8\log (2N)}{n}}M$ (see \cite{Duembgen09}).
 Another bound is found by an approach detailed in Section~\ref{sec.proofs}.
-The bound reads: \begin{theorem} Let the random variables $Z_i(j)$ be centered.
-Then, for $p\geq 2$, $l\in\mn$, and $p\geq l$
+The bound reads as follows. \begin{theorem} Assume that the random variables $Z_i(j)$ are centered.
+Then, for $p\geq2$, $l\in\mn$, and $p\geq l$,